-WORKFORCE DEVELOPMENT DIVISION Workforce Programs Technical Assistance Bulletin 153
+WORKFORCE DEVELOPMENT DIVISION Workforce Programs Technical Assistance Bulletin 153, Change 1

-Keyword: Employment Service
+Keywords: ES; Veterans; WorkInTexas.com

-Subject: Ensuring the Quality of Veteran Job Seekers’ Application in WorkInTexas.com
+Subject: Ensuring the Quality of Veteran Job Seekers’ Applications in WorkInTexas.com—Update

-Date: July 24, 2007
+Date: Effective at WF CMS Implementation

 This Technical Assistance (TA) Bulletin provides Local Workforce Development Boards (Boards) with information on ensuring the quality of veteran job seekers’ applications in WorkInTexas.com.
+This update provides clarification relating to the implementation of WorkInTexas.com as the Texas Workforce Commission’s (TWC) workforce case management system.

-Background
+WD Letter 01-21, Change 1, issued March 18, 2024, and titled “Applying Priority of Service and Identifying and Documenting Veterans and Transitioning Service Members” provides Boards with information and guidance on applying priority of service for veterans to all state and US Department of Labor (DOL)-funded programs within the Texas workforce system.

 WorkInTexas.com is programmed to provide veteran job seekers with priority of service.
-Among a group of equally qualified applicants, veteran job seekers’ applications that match to a job posting are displayed first—above non-veteran job seekers’ applications—on the Match Results page, which can be viewed by the employer and Texas Workforce Center staff.
-However, to ensure that the priority of service feature in WorkInTexas.com and that veterans are presented effectively to employers searching for job candidates, it is critical that veterans have complete and thorough applications in WorkInTexas.com.
+Among a group of equally qualified applicants, veteran job seekers’ applications that match a job posting are displayed first—above non-veteran job seekers’ applications—on the “Applicant Information” section of an employer’s job order, which can be viewed by both the employer and Workforce Solutions Office staff.
+However, to ensure that the priority of service feature in WorkInTexas.com meets its intended purpose and that veterans are presented effectively to employers searching for job candidates, it is critical that veterans have complete and thorough applications in WorkInTexas.com.

-While WorkInTexas.com is a self-service system, the active, effective, and available assistance by Texas Workforce Center staff is equally or more important, and some job seekers may require assistance in completing or improving their WorkInTexas.com applications.
-To that end, all Texas Workforce Centers are required to provide job seekers—including veteran job seekers—with assistance with their WorkInTexas.com applications, including the occupational skills and resume sections.
-New veteran job seekers who have registered in WorkInTexas.com are listed the following day on the Texas Workforce Center homepage in WorkInTexas.com in order to assist staff in identifying veteran customers who may be in need of such services.
+While WorkInTexas.com labor exchange activities are primarily self-service, the active, effective, and available assistance by Workforce Solutions Office staff is equally or more important, as some job seekers may require assistance in completing or improving their WorkInTexas.com applications.
+To that end, all Workforce Solutions Offices are required to provide job seekers—including veterans—assistance with their WorkInTexas.com applications, including the occupational skills and résumé sections.
+New veteran job seekers who have registered in WorkInTexas.com are listed in the “Priority of Service” dashboard widget on the “My Staff Workspace” page of WorkInTexas.com in order to assist staff in identifying veteran customers who may be in need of such services.
+Additionally, staff widgets are configurable and must be selected to appear on staff WorkInTexas.com dashboards.

-In Texas Workforce Centers with Disabled Veterans’ Outreach Program (DVOP) specialists or Local Veterans’ Employment Representatives (LVERs), the application review process should be part of the staff-assisted services veterans receive from DVOP/LVER staffHowever, not all veterans in these Texas Workforce Centers will receive services from DVOP/LVER staff.
-Texas Workforce Center staff must not assume that due to the presence of DVOP/LVER staff, all veteran applications have been reviewed. t is recommended that Texas Workforce Center staff coordinates with DVOP/LVER staff on providing services to veterans.
+In Workforce Solutions Offices with Disabled Veterans’ Outreach Program (DVOP) specialists or Combined Position (CP) roles, the application review process should be part of the staff-assisted services veterans receive from DVOP/CP staff to determine if veteran applicants qualify for career services.
+However, not all veterans in these Workforce Solutions Offices will receive services from DVOP/CP staff.
+Workforce Solutions Office staff must not assume that due to the presence of DVOP/CP staff, all veteran applications have been reviewed.
+Since DVOP/CP staff provides services only to eligible veterans with a significant barrier to employment, additional veteran populations as provided under 38 USC 4103A(a)(1)(C), and eligible spouses, Workforce Solutions Office staff must coordinatewith DVOP/CP staff on providing services to these individuals.

-In Texas Workforce Centers without DVOP/LVER staff, it is important to establish an application review process for Texas Workforce Center staff to review the new veteran job seeker applications and, if appropriate, contact the new veteran job seeker to offer assistance and explain the importance of a complete and thorough application in matching to a job posting and being hired.
+In Workforce Solutions Offices without DVOP/CP staff, it is important to establish an application review process for Workforce Solutions Office staff to review new veteran job seeker applications and, if appropriate, contact new veteran job seekers to offer assistance and explain the importance of a complete and thorough application in matching to a job posting and being hired.